-- If positive, a dog is considered infected for life, even following antimicrobial treatment - Human cases are rarely reported, but one case has been confirmed following contact with an infected dog in the UK. - If an imported dog with clinical signs suggestive of a possible Brucella canis infection is presented to a vet, staff attending the case should use appropriate PPE, and consider appropriate sampling and submission to laboratories for testing. - Veterinary staff should warn laboratory staff when Brucella canis is suspected - The risk of Brucella canis infection in imported dogs from endemic countries should be highlighted to potential owners, especially those determined to be at greater risk of infection, as well as advice given on recommended veterinary management (euthanasia) for test positive animals. - Encourage charities or organisations importing dogs from Brucella canis endemic countries to ensure Brucella canis negative pre-export testing for the dog(s) in the country of origin before importing into the UK.
+- The greatest risk of exposure is potential contact with Brucella canis contaminated materials, especially tissues and fluids associated with breeding and parturition - Brucella canis is also shed in a dog's bodily fluids, such as urine, blood, and saliva - If positive, a dog is considered infected for life, even following antimicrobial treatment. - Human cases are rarely reported, but a small number of cases have been confirmed following contact with an infected dog in the UK. - If an imported dog with clinical signs suggestive of a possible Brucella canis infection is presented to a vet, staff attending the case should use appropriate PPE and consider appropriate sampling and submission to laboratories for testing. - Veterinary staff should warn laboratory staff when Brucella canis is suspected. - The risk of Brucella canis infection in imported dogs from endemic countries should be highlighted to potential owners, especially those determined to be at greater risk of infection, as well as advice given on recommended veterinary management (euthanasia) for test positive animals. - Encourage charities or organisations importing dogs from Brucella canis endemic countries to ensure Brucella canis negative pre-export testing for the dog(s) in the country of origin before importing them into the UK.

-Visit the BVA news website for lastest information
+Visit the BVA news website for the latest information.